Tilotiti/slate/source/index.html.md

 ## Add a new contact

 You can add a new `contact` object to one of your dealership.
 This will trigger the FIDCAR processus by creating `communication` object as planning in the dealership configuration.
+You must fill either the contact's email or phone number.

 ```shell
 curl "https://www.fidcar.com/api/local/[local_id]/contact"